telenwang/telenwang.github.io/content/posts/2025/04/10/How to use combined Filter panle in Power Apps.md

 draft = true
 title = 'CombinedFilterPowerApps'
 +++
----
-layout: post
-title: "How to use combined filter panel in Power Apps"
-date: 2025-04-09 10:00:00 -0400
-categories: [blog, tech]
-excerpt: "A brief description or summary of my article."
----

 # How to use combined filter panel in Power Apps

 #### In this article, I want to explore a way to use combined filter controls and pass the values to dataset.

-I used Accounts(Sample data）table for the demostration, you can use your own data if you'd like.
+I used Accounts(Sample data)table for the demostration, you can use your own data if you'd like.

 ##### Control list.